Master of Fine Arts Digital Cinema Production

 The Digital Cinema Production MFA prepares graduates to produce compelling visual stories for an expanding digital media marketplace.
-It provides hands on experience applying dramatic narrative and cinematic concepts and professional techniques from the Hollywood and Independent film traditions to the creative development and production of entertainment and other media content.
-The program focuses on developing filmmakers well versed in all aspects of low budget, independent filmmaking that can be applied to a variety of media content production environments including commercial, corporate and industrial promotion and communication projects; film, television and other entertainment media distribution channels; and instructional media programs.
-Students are prepared to collaborate efficiently with a creative team and to adapt to the dynamic digital landscape and media distribution marketplace.
+The MFA in film production provides hands-on experience applying dramatic narrative and cinematic concepts and professional techniques from Hollywood and independent film traditions to the creative development and production of entertainment and other media content.
+The digital cinema production program focuses on developing filmmakers well versed in all aspects of low budget, independent filmmaking that can be applied to a variety of media content production environments, including commercial, corporate, and industrial promotion and communication projects; film, television, and other entertainment media distribution channels; and instructional media programs.
+Film production graduate program students are prepared to collaborate efficiently with a creative team and to adapt to the dynamic digital landscape and media distribution marketplace.
 Graduates are also prepared to teach in film and media arts programs at the college and university level.

 Offered in a hybrid online/low-residency format, the MDC-MFA program affords students living outside the major media markets and entertainment production centers the opportunity to study professional film production at the graduate level with film industry professionals and to develop the technical skills and practical experience necessary to function as media production entrepreneurs.
 The hybrid program offers instruction for a majority of courses delivered online, with a required one-month intensive residency at the Los Angeles campus.
 The program is also offered full-time at the National University Los Angeles campus with a significant number of classes offered onsite that includes access to digital editing and production facilities and equipment.